 Individuals with psychopathy rob their partners of the experience of compassion.
-These relationships are not normal and usually leaves the non-psychopathic individual in tremendous pain.
+These relationships are abnormal and usually leave the non-psychopathic individual in tremendous pain.
 Some will be traumatized and require professional mental health services in the aftermath.
 Sadly, some endings will be fatal for the partners or families of psychopaths.

-• [Take a look at the video below where I go over 5 major warning signs.]
+[Take a look at the video below where I review 5 major warning signs.]

 • Several relationships

-There is a tendency toward many short-term intimate relationships.
-Individuals with psychopathy are often bored easily.
-This extends to becoming bored with people, regardless of the connection they should have with that individual.
-Therefore, it is not uncommon for someone with psychopathy to tire of one partner and immediately seek out another relationship.
+There is a tendency toward short-term intimate relationships.
+Individuals with psychopathy are very easily bored.
+They get ‘over’ you quickly – even if they told you they couldn’t live without you yesterday.
+It is not uncommon for someone with psychopathy to tire of one partner and immediately seek out another relationship.
 There is often overlap between their mates.
 Many will juggle several partners simultaneously, often returning to mates they have thrown away in the past.
-Exes are typically “good friends” (code for controlled ex-partner who does not hold them accountable for the abuse) or “crazy” (code for an ex-partner they traumatized who wants closure, revenge, or to hold them accountable for the psychological harm they inflicted).
+Exes are typically “good friends” (commonly code for an ex-partner who does not hold them accountable for the abuse) or “crazy” (code for an ex-partner they traumatized who wants closure, revenge, or to hold them responsible for the psychological harm they inflicted).

 • “It’s your fault – everything.”

-They have an immature response set to interpersonal problems and interactions (e.g., blame-shifting, deception, rage).
+They have an immature response to interpersonal problems and interactions (e.g., blame-shifting, deception, rage).
 They are incapable of genuinely believing they are at fault for the relationship problems.

 They tell lies and keep secrets.
-They are very deceptive and manipulative, tending to withhold information that should never be concealed, reflecting poor morality and a disinterest in connection within the partnership (e.g., secret children, current marriage or mate, an identity that is not true).
-They lie, often by omission, however, there are also pure confabulations that are placed as baits to test their new partner’s empathy level (e.g., “I had cancer, but fought really hard … I’m a survivor.”)
+They are very deceptive and manipulative, tending to withhold information that should never be concealed, reflecting poor morality and a disinterest in connection within the partnership (e.g., secret children, a current marriage or mate, an identity that is not true).
+They lie, often by omission.
+However, there may also be pure confabulations that are placed as bait to test their new partner’s empathy and compassion levels (e.g., “I had cancer, but fought hard … I’m a survivor.”)

-Their superficial interactions are often stellar and far exceed their capacity for deep relationships. (e.g., They will treat a stranger better than their spouse if it makes them look powerful and a source of envy, or like the ‘good guy’).
+Their superficial interactions are often stellar and far exceed their capacity for deep relationships. (e.g., They will treat a stranger better than their spouse if it makes them look powerful, a source of envy, or like the ‘good guy’).

 • Extremely Hypersensitive (toward self) | Extremely Insensitive (toward others)

-This is an excellent form of manipulation when your target is empathic and caring.
+Many psychopaths use this form of manipulation when their target or partner is empathic and caring.
 This approach is also used when aggression or intimidation will not get them out of a bind.
-When we feel sorry for someone or have compassion for them, we can easily excuse their violations and transgressions.
-We tend to see the “good in” them and adopt the stance of “hurt people, hurt people” so we forgive their harmful actions.
+When we feel sorry for someone or have compassion for them, we can easily excuse their transgressions.
+We may see the “good in” them and adopt the stance of “hurt people, hurt people” so we might forgive their harmful actions.
 Individuals with psychopathy use this mode of manipulation for precisely this reason.
 It lets them off the hook for behavior they intentionally engaged in for selfish reasons.

-Your wants and desires will take a backseat within the relationship (particularly after the honeymoon stage is over).
-Basic boundaries will not be respected.
-However, there will be absolutely no tolerance for the reverse.
-Partners of psychopaths often find that even when they engage in normal inquiries regarding their absence or requests to discontinue their rudeness and aggression, the disordered partner will lash out.
+Your wants and desires will take a backseat within the relationship (particularly after the honeymoon stage).
+Boundaries will not be respected.
+However, there will be no tolerance for the reverse.
+They feel entitled to treat others as they want and respond strongly (negatively) when someone requests that they discontinue their disrespectful behavior.
 This treading of boundaries is often seen across most of their relationships (even professional ones).

 • Poor Morals.

-They demonstrate a longstanding pattern of poor morals, that includes (but not limited to) lying, cheating, stealing, copyright infringement, harassment, punishing/ destroying anyone that stands in the way of their goals.
+They demonstrate a longstanding pattern of poor morals that includes (but is not limited to) lying, cheating, stealing, copyright infringement, harassment, disrespect, and punishing or destroying anyone that stands in the way of their goals.
 To step on, use, and harm others is acceptable to them.
 For many, it is a pleasurable experience.
 It is about what pleases them or gets them ahead.
 Emotional states such as honesty, gratitude, remorse, compassion, empathy, kindness, generosity, and empathy will be minimal or absent.
 They may pretend to demonstrate those states for personal gain and exploitation purposes.

 They enjoy degrading, humiliating, dominating, damaging, and belittling others.
-However, most will not tolerate those traits being pointed out to them.
 This could easily result in an aggressive reaction (rage) and punishment.
+However, most will not tolerate those hurtful behaviors pointed out to them.

+Grooming is intentional manipulation.
 Most psychopaths in intimate relationships will have a grooming stage.
-This is different from the typical excitement and flood of attention that non-disordered partners give to a new relationship.
-Grooming is intentional manipulation.
-At some point, they expect you to pay up for whatever gifts that were provided (e.g., attention, time, money, presents, trips).
-That payment could be in the form of submission, compliance, acceptance of abuse, or payment for control (“I helped you when you were down, and this is how you treat me!”).
+This differs from the typical excitement and flood of attention that non-disordered partners give to a new relationship.
+At some point, they expect you to pay up for whatever gifts provided (e.g., attention, time, money, presents, trips).
+That payment could be submission, compliance, acceptance of abuse, or control (“I helped you when you were down, and this is how you treat me!”).
 Nothing is for free in their relationships.

 For individuals with psychopathy, there has to be a winner and a loser.
 They will never accept being the loser, regardless of how minute the situation.
-Many with psychopathy always keep a mental score.
+Many people with psychopathy always keep a mental score.
 This black-and-white, primitive, dichotomous thinking style extends to many areas of their lives.

 • [Yawn] “OK … I’m bored!”

-After the honeymoon stage, they are often disinterested, disrespectful and/or abusive.
-Some will introduce their partner to a roller-coaster style relationship (break up, and then reunite – repeat).
-For many involved with a psychopath, the disrespect immediately shifts into abuse and creates a traumatic relationship for their victim.
-Given that the brain has a reaction and can be changed by trauma and abuse, many of their partners are left with depression, anxiety, substance use, alcoholism, and/or PTSD.
+After the honeymoon stage, they are often disinterested and abusive.
+Some will introduce their partner to a roller-coaster style relationship (break up, then reunite, repeat).
+For many involved with a psychopath, the disrespect immediately shifts into abuse and creates a traumatic environment for their victim.
+Given that trauma and abuse can impact the brain, many of their partners have depression, anxiety, substance use, alcoholism, and PTSD.
 Sadly, some individuals have resorted to suicide after these relationships.

-• Requires lessons in basic social skills regarding kindness, trust & respect.
+• Requires lessons in basic social skills regarding kindness, trust, fairness, & respect.

+Some non-psychopathic partners will have persistent anxiety, deep feelings of loneliness, sadness, insecurity, and self-blame.
 Their presence, treatment, and observed behavior can change you.
 Stress levels can become high.
-Some targets will even transform physically.
-One may not look as attractive as when they first met their psychopathic partner (e.g., face shows the wear of constant stress, tension in the eyes, a drastic change in weight, health problems).
-Some non-psychopathic partners will have persistent anxiety, deep feelings of loneliness, sadness, insecurity, and self-blame.
+Some partners will even transform physically.
+One may not look as attractive as when they first met their psychopathic partner (e.g., the face shows the wear of constant stress, tension in the eyes, a drastic change in weight, and health problems).

-• Your thinking abilities (cognition) and confidence weakens.
+• Your thinking abilities (cognition) and confidence weaken.

 You might feel less efficient overall, such that concentration, organization, motivation, and memory feel compromised.
-It can become more difficult to focus and function as well as before.
-Many who have been in these relationships report that they begin to have difficulty recognizing themselves (“What happened to the old me?”)
-Often partners within a psychopathic relationship have to walk on eggshells in anticipation of problems to try to prevent them.
+It can become more challenging to focus and function as well as before.
+Many who have been in these relationships report that they begin to have difficulty recognizing themselves (“What happened to the old me?”).
+Often, partners within a psychopathic relationship must walk on eggshells in anticipation of problems to try to prevent them.

 (#17 – a bonus)

-• “It’s you, you, you.”
-Nothing you do is right.
+• Nothing you do is right.
 Even the good stuff